HVAC, Electrical & Plumbing in North of Montana

 Utility context: beach-city addresses commonly involve SCE electric service and SoCalGas gas service, with local city building-safety review for MEP scopes.
 Permit context: Santa Monica permit verification matters when panels, heat pumps, water heaters, or equipment locations change.
 Seasonal context: salt air near bluffs, high replacement expectations, marine moisture.
 Access notes: preserve-finish routing, driveway staging, side-yard condenser clearance, panel location photos, owner-rep coordination.

-Trade priorities
+Trade priorities for North of Montana

-HVAC calls here should check condenser exposure, airflow, condensate, old ducts, and heat-pump readiness.
+HVAC calls here should check condenser exposure, airflow, condensate, duct condition, and heat-pump readiness.
 Electrical calls should check panel condition, exterior corrosion, GFCI and wet-location protection, EV or appliance loads, and future heat-pump capacity.
 Plumbing calls should check shutoffs, water-heater location, drain access, sewer cleanouts, old supply piping, and whether leaks can reach electrical equipment.

 North of Montana service pages